-ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
 No, but you’re sure to encounter plenty of other thirsty pups in the pub.
-Seek them out at the doggy bar where you’ll also find a great selection of chompable sticks for your pup to enjoy.
+Seek them out at the doggy bar where you’ll also find a selection of chompable sticks for your pup to enjoy.

 Alternatively, head for Salisbury Plain, which is a 25-minute drive away.
 Here, there are a whole host of walks you can do with your dog.
 I’d recommend parking at Carter Barracks in Bulford and heading out through the woods.
 You may encounter cows grazing so will need to keep your lead handy but can otherwise walk for miles.

-WHAT ERNIE LOVED: Watching the newborn lambs play in the nearby field, having his own bed, treats and bowls, the fuss the from locals and staff
+Watching the newborn lambs play in the nearby field, having his own bed, treats and bowls, the fuss from staff

-WHAT I LOVED: The Hawk’s friendly team, the views over the surrounding countryside, seeing Ernie get spoilt
+The friendly team, the views over the surrounding countryside, seeing Ernie get spoilt